 Dave was also a regular contributor to Cryptography and Security mailing lists where discussions included technical aspects of cryptosystems and the politics of cryptography.
 He was a long-time member of the same Metzdowd Cryptography mailing list where Satoshi Nakamoto announced Bitcoin on Oct.
 31, 2008.

-In early 2001 my brother Dave began working for a new company called
+In early 2001 my brother Dave began working for a startup company called

 Securit-e-doc.
 The business was located in a 21-story black-glass tower,